gufernandess/codebook/README.md

-# codebook
+# codebook for competitive programming

-Personal repository for register contents and code about competitive programming.
+This is a personal repository for register contents and code about competitive programming.